What Students are Saying...

 “My mother's and my sister's and my own work around the house should not be laughable and thought of as "nothing" – as they are usually portrayed; and our chores should not be solely ours, but should be all members- there needs to be less division between a "real job" and an “at-home-job”.

-“When my parents went out, I had to do house-hold chore, because I'm a woman and oldest”.
+“When my parents went out, I had to do house-hold chores, because I'm a woman and oldest”.

 The problem: Unpaid Care Work without which the “real workers” cannot get on with it.

 “In my personal life, I feel as though the way women are judged because of their outward appearance is not right and personal effort to try to get to know someone should be put forth.
 My sex is not all of me.
 I wish people will look beyond my physical sex and see the real worth of a person”.